elulcao/stori-function/README.md

 In this demo, the function name is `processor` and the `Go` binary generated is called `processorHandler`.
-The `endpoint` (`http://localhost:8080/api/processor`) can be accessed via web browser or via `cURL` request.
+The `endpoint` (`http://localhost:8080/api/processor`) can be accessed via web browser or via `cURL` request; in both cases the summary report is generated.

 ```bash
 curl http://localhost:8080/api/processor
 ```

 To connect to the Database (`MySQL`) access the database container with demo user and password.
 The transsactions are stored after each time the CSV file is read.
+Notce that inserts are duplicates since this demo is using the same `csv` file.

 ```sql
 $ docker exec -it database /bin/bash